Six-Mile Richardson Highway Areawide Groundwater Investigation

 Background

 Figure 1.
-The extent of the TCE contamination in groundwater above the regulatory limit of 2.8 µg/L is indicated by the red line.
+The extent of TCE contamination in groundwater above DEC cleanup levels in 2017 is indicated by the red line.
+Results from the 2022 monitoring event reported TCE results below cleanup levels at all locations except MW-17, identified by the red monitoring well icon designated in the legend.
 The monitoring wells that are sampled as a part of the TCE groundwater investigation are indicated by "MW-##".

 Trichloroethene, also known as trichloroethylene or TCE, was discovered in groundwater and drinking-water wells serving homes and businesses in the Six Mile Richardson Highway area of Fairbanks in 1995.
 TCE is an industrial solvent and degreaser that has been shown to cause adverse health effects in humans.
 The Alaska Department of Environmental Conservation (DEC) has been monitoring groundwater quality and other environmental conditions in the area since the 1990s, to evaluate the potential risk to human health.